 Bulb and interval timers are provided.

-If the subject is not in focus, the best camera and lens image quality in the world will not save that image.
+If the subject is not in focus, the best camera and sharpest lens cannot save the quality of that image.
 Autofocus accuracy is critically important for most photographers, and AF performance is especially challenged when the subject is in motion.
-Canon's latest cameras feature outstanding AF performance, including incredible subject tracking and eye detection in conjunction with fast frame rates, making what used to be a trophy shot into a routine occurrence.
+Canon's latest cameras feature ultra-high-performing AF systems that include incredible subject tracking and eye detection in conjunction with fast frame rates, making what used to be a trophy shot into a routine occurrence.

 Utilizing the additional AF information, including joint and ball information, is the Action Priority menu setting.
 Initially supported actions are:

-That list is a good start, and it seems reasonable to expect it to grow.
+That list is a good start, and it seems reasonable to expect more sports to be featured.

 Not only can this AF system recognize a face, but it can also recognize a specific face.
 Take a picture of a person's face or of a picture of their face, such as on a computer screen, and register it, along with up to 9 others, to the prioritized face list.
 Then, sort the faces by priority.
 The camera will identify the highest prioritized person in the frame to focus on.
 Save up to 10 sets of faces to a memory card for later recall.
 A prominent use of this feature will be for multi-player sports, including when captured by remote cameras.

 In Canon's most recent AF systems (and still available in the R5 II), People, Animals, or Vehicles can be specified.
-Canon's response to my questioning why we had to select one (and remember to change it when necessary) was that the algorithm processing required this parameter for performance reasons.
-My questioning of the need for this setting was also answered with the R6 II's Auto option that migrated to the R5 II.
+Canon's response to me questioning why we had to select one (and remember to change it when necessary) was that the algorithm processing required this parameter for performance reasons.
+That questioning was also answered with the R6 II's Auto option that migrated to the R5 II.
 Now, the camera can determine which subject type is in the frame.
-Options are Auto, People, Animals, Vehicles, or None
+Options are Auto, People, Animals, Vehicles, or None.

 The EOS R5 II's Dual Pixel CMOS AF system features Spot AF (AF can be selected from all 4850 available positions for stills, 4500 for Movies), 1-point AF, AF point Expansion 4 points (up, down, left, right), AF point Expansion surrounding (all surrounding points), Flexible Zone AF 1-3, Whole Area AF (entire focusing area with 1053 maximum focusing zones), and Whole area tracking OFF (Spot AF, 1-point AF, Expand AF area: Above/below/left/right, Expand AF area: Around).
 An awesome upgrade from the R5 is that, when enabled, subject tracking in Servo AF mode will take over from the AF point selection once the subject is established.
 Turn off subject tracking to lock AF to the selected point or area.